hollisgr/s21/Matrix_cpp/README.md

 ## Introduction

-In this project, i implement the matrix library that i already know from the **matrix** project, but this time i used the object-oriented approach.
+This project is implemented the matrix library from my **matrix** project, but this time used the object-oriented approach.
 The object-oriented approach allows to implement a library for matrices as a separate class whose objects have defined operations, that is represented both as methods and as standard operators +, -, *, etc.

 ## Information